 Your TMS should be simple and flexible so it can evolve alongside you.
 If not, you might find that your transport hits major roadblocks even with minor pivots or changes in your business.
 These roadblocks can create hefty costs, loss of employee morale, and decrease in transport efficiencies.

-If you don’t have the above four features, it’s time to update your transport management system.
+If you don’t have the above four features, it’s time to update your transportation management system.
 You’ll also want a new TMS if your system is over 10 years old, as modern systems have improved efficiencies and ROI by nearly 200%.

 If you aren’t a transport company, you’ll still need to use a TMS in some cases.
-Your transporter will use these systems to improve their supply chain management.
+Your 3PL will use these systems to improve their supply chain management.
 In these cases, you’ll want to ensure that you have the same or compatible TMS platform as your key vendors to ensure comprehensive integrations.

 If you’re not sure about your transport management and related technology, talk to LTX Solutions to learn more.